OKScienceDE/Open_Science_101/README.md

 with local and virtual meetings -- we will work on the compendium.
 Again, you are invited to join us (which you can announce here: https://github.com/mozillascience/global-sprint-2016/issues/36).
 Stay tuned.

+## Further Information

+For additional information, please also refer to the [Wiki](https://github.com/OKScienceDE/Open_Science_101/wiki).